top of page

 The clinical director of the BAC, a psychiatrist, led a multi-disciplinary team of medical, nursing and allied health staff.

-There was an on-site school, the Barrett Adolescent Centre Special School (BACSS) from 1985, operated by the Department of Education.
+There was an on-site school, the Barrett Adolescent Centre Special School (BACSS), which operated from 1985 and was managed by the Department of Education.
 On 6 August 2013, the then Minister for Health announced that the BAC would close.

 The second process was led by Children’s Health Queensland HHS (CHQ).